Collective Bargaining Agreement

-As certified by the Employment Relations Board, the bargaining unit includes all graduate students with Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA) appointments, including a combination of GRA and GTA appointments, employed by Oregon State University in a given academic term with a minimum 0.2 FTE appointment(s), until September 2017, when the minimum FTE will become 0.3, excluding (a) supervisory employees; (b) confidential employees; and (c) managerial employees.
-The University shall not create combined appointments of less than 0.2 FTE, and less than 0.3 FTE after September 2017.
+As certified by the Employment Relations Board, the bargaining unit includes all graduate students with Graduate Teaching Assistant (GTA) or Graduate Research Assistant (GRA) appointments, including a combination of GRA and GTA appointments, employed by Oregon State University in a given academic year with a minimum 0.3 FTE appointment(s), until September 2021, when the minimum FTE will become 0.35, and then in September 2022, when the minimum FTE will become 0.38, excluding (a) supervisory employees; (b) confidential employees; and (c) managerial employees.
+The University shall not create combined appointments of less than 0.3 FTE, and less than 0.35 FTE after September 2021, and less than .38 FTE after September 2022.
 Employees included in the bargaining unit, as defined here, are hereinafter referred to as Graduate Employees in this agreement.

-Disagreements regarding an employee’s inclusion or exclusion from the bargaining unit will be resolved through the expedited process for unit eligibility in Article 18, Grievances.
+Disagreements regarding an employee’s inclusion or exclusion from the bargaining unit will be resolved through Article 18, Grievances.

 Consistent with the provisions of Article 9, Section 2, the University will give written or email notification to employees in positions included in the bargaining unit that the position is represented by the Union and that the conditions of their employment are covered by a collective bargaining agreement between the Union and the University.

-If the University creates a new University-wide classification for graduate student employees other than Graduate Teaching Assistants and Graduate Research Assistants, the University will notify the Union at least 30 days before the new classification takes effect.
+If the University creates a new University-wide classification for Graduate Employees, other than Graduate Teaching Assistants and Graduate Research Assistants, the University will notify the Union at least thirty (30) days before the new classification takes effect.

 Notwithstanding the provisions of Sections 1, 2 and 3 of this Article, either Party may elect to reopen this Agreement for the limited purpose of negotiating up to four articles selected by each Party.
-Two additional articles can be opened by either party through Article 19 – Consultation.
-To invoke this reopener, a Party shall notify the other Party, in writing, during October 2017.
+To invoke this reopener, a Party shall notify the other Party, in writing, during December 2021.
 Upon such written notice being provided, the Parties will meet within thirty (30) days to discuss ground rules for the reopened negotiations.

 Pursuant to their statutory obligations to bargain in good faith, the University and the Union have met in full and free discussion concerning matters of “employment relations” as defined in ORS 243.650 (7).
 This Agreement incorporates the sole and complete agreement between the parties resulting from these negotiations.
 The Union agrees that the University has no further obligation during the term of this Agreement to bargain except as specified in Section 2.